-- Brainstorming sessions facilitated by workflow analysis: Dr. Rippel held a series of meetings with his staff to determine what they would like to see in a system.
+- Brainstorming facilitated by workflow analysis: Dr. Rippel held a series of meetings with his staff to determine what they would like to see in a system.
 At first, his staff had a difficult time with this exercise, as they did not really understand what EMRs could potentially do.
 To facilitate progress, Dr. Rippel launched a comprehensive analysis of practice workflows, starting with the first step in the process (the patient calling for an appointment) and ending with getting payment from third-party payers and/or patients.
 This approach worked well, enabling Dr. Rippel and staff to identify a list of desired functions and questions for the vendors.

 - Evaluating systems: Eight different EMR software vendors came to the practice to give a demonstration of their product and to answer questions.
-These demonstrations and interviews made the choice fairly easy, as one company stood out not only in terms of price, but also functionality, system flexibility, and support.
+These demonstrations and interviews made the choice fairly easy, as one company stood out not only in terms of price, but also in terms of functionality, system flexibility, and support.

 - Preparing for implementation: The vendor assigned a project manager to the practice and gave Dr. Rippel a rigid timeline that laid out what needed to be done in advance of implementation, such as buying compatible hardware (e.g., computers, printers, scanners) based on vendor-provided specifications.
 Dr. Rippel worked with a separate information technology (IT) company to assist with setting up a hardware network and training staff on how to use it.
 During this preparation stage, Dr. Rippel also converted his patient database into an electronic format and gathered pertinent information on all referring physicians and pharmacies.
 This process required several hours a day of Dr. Rippel’s time over the course of multiple weekends, with his support staff providing assistance with proofreading.

 - Training staff to use new system and associated workflows: The vendor installed the system and made sure it worked correctly.
 The practice then closed its doors for 4 days so staff could receive onsite, all-day training from the vendor.
-Different modules covered different components of the process, such as registration, check-in, and capturing data for billing purposes.
+Different modules covered different components of the process, such as registration, check-in, and capture of data for billing purposes.
 Dr. Rippel attended every session, while other staff attended only those related to their jobs.
 On the fifth day, the practice booked a light schedule (one visit every half hour) so that staff could practice using the system with real patients.
 Vendor representatives remained onsite that day to assist with any problems and to make sure everything functioned properly.
-As staff got used to the system, they began learning how to use more of its features, such as preinstalled template notes and flow sheets that automatically populate appropriate data fields.
+As staff got used to the system, they began learning how to use more of its features, such as preinstalled template notes and flowsheets that automatically populate appropriate data fields.
 This learning process continues on an ongoing basis, particularly as minor and major updates get installed.

 - Ongoing identification and resolution of problems: After implementation, staff met weekly to discuss and resolve any problems that arose.
 Over time, the need for such meetings declined, and today they are called on an as-needed basis if a problem merits formal discussion.